-A group of Yuukianura Collembola on a guano pile Few terrestrial cave-adapted species Obligate terrestrial subterranean fauna (troglobites) was present, but poorly diversified in the interior of the island.
+Few terrestrial cave-adapted species Pullulation of Hypocambala millipeds on a guano pile Obligate terrestrial subterranean fauna (troglobites) was present, but poorly diversified in the interior of the island.
 The weak climatic differences between caves and soil habitats probably facilitates migrations of the fauna and may have prevented underground isolation of populations which would have led to speciation in this recent karst.
 Cave terrestrial communities are rather dominated by non-obligate cave invertebrates.
 Most are carried in large numbers from soil into caves by percolating water and sinking streams, because of the many connections between soil and subterranean voids.
 A female of a predatory Amblypygida (Charinus sp.) from Natawa Doline with nymphs on its abdomen